sardana-org/sardana/doc/source/sep/SEP6.md

       - SynchParam.Repeats: <long> - how many times the group has to be repeated
 * Position domain is optional - lack of it implicitly forces synchronization in the Time domain e.g. timescan
 ~~~~

-TODO: decide what to do with the following configuration parameters (together with their corresponding Tango attributes and commands).
-Do we need a backwards compatibility layer for them?
-All of them are redundant with the information present in the Synchronization parameter.

-- **integration_time** (type: float, units: seconds) - integration time of each acquisition
-- **monitor_count** (type: long) - monitor count of each acquisition
-- **acquisition_mode** (type: string) - wheter timer or monitor acquisition
-- **StartMultiple** - execute multiple acquisitions

-Parameters validation is out of the SEP6 scope.

 Trigger/Gate
 ----------------